A PARTY OF ONE

 It might be tempting to look at the Toronado as a proof-of-concept exercise for front-wheel drive, but Beltz later insisted that wasn’t the case.
-Indeed, Oldsmobile wouldn’t offer another FF car until the 1980 X-body Oldsmobile Omega and the division participated in that project (whose FWD layout was very different from that of the Toronado) only reluctantly.
+Indeed, Oldsmobile wouldn’t offer another FF car until the 1980 X-body Oldsmobile Omega, and the division participated in that project (whose FWD layout was very different from that of the Toronado) only reluctantly.

-Buyers were definitely aware that the Toronado was FWD — a 1970 Popular Mechanics owners survey found that more than 40% had chosen the Toronado specifically because of the drivetrain — but Oldsmobile did very little to promote that fact.
-Early Toronado advertising mentioned FWD only in passing — there were none of the highly technical ads that Campbell-Ewald had done to promote the Corvette Sting Ray’s independent rear suspension — and even those references would gradually disappear.
+Buyers were definitely aware that the Toronado was FWD — a 1970 Popular Mechanics owners survey found that more than 40% had chosen the Toronado specifically because of the drivetrain — but Oldsmobile did little to promote that fact.
+Early Toronado advertising mentioned FWD only in passing — there were none of the highly technical ads that Campbell-Ewald had done to promote the Corvette Sting Ray’s independent rear suspension — and even those references would be gradually deemphasized.

 If anything, the Toronado may have convinced Oldsmobile that it didn’t really need front-wheel drive, which in the mid-sixties was probably true.
-In the mid-seventies, buyers would have lined up around the block for an efficient, V-6-powered FWD car like Watt’s earlier prototype, but a decade earlier, we suspect it would have lost out to the cheaper, simpler Ford Fairlane, the same way the Corvair lost out to the more conventional Falcon.
+In the mid-seventies, buyers would have lined up around the block for an efficient, V-6-powered FWD car like Andy Watt’s initial prototype, but a decade earlier, we suspect it would have lost out to the cheaper, simpler Ford Fairlane, the same way the Corvair lost out to the more conventional Falcon.
 With the Eisenhower recession fading from memory and the OPEC embargo still years away, front-wheel drive was little more than a curiosity.

 In our second installment, we’ll look at the rest of the Toronado’s history, along with an unusual spin-off of its Unitized Power Package concept: the 1973-1978 GMC Motorhome.